Packrat parser: Example

-This grammar recognizes a palindrome over the alphabet $\{ a,b \}$, with an optional digit in the middle.
+This grammar recognizes some palindromes over the alphabet $\{ a,b \}$, with an optional digit in the middle.

 Example strings accepted by the grammar include: $\texttt{'aa'}$ and $\texttt{'aba3aba'}$.
+But it fails to accept $\texttt{'aaaa'}$.

 Left recursion

 Left recursion happens when a grammar production refers to itself as its left-most element, either directly or indirectly.
 Since Packrat is a recursive descent parser, it cannot handle left recursion directly.
 During the early stages of development, it was found that a production that is left-recursive can be transformed into a right-recursive production.
 This modification significantly simplifies the task of a Packrat parser.
 Nonetheless, if there is an indirect left recursion involved, the process of rewriting can be quite complex and challenging.
 If the time complexity requirements are loosened from linear to superlinear, it is possible to modify the memoization table of a Packrat parser to permit left recursion, without altering the input grammar.

 Iterative combinator

 The iterative combinators $\alpha +$ and $\alpha *$ need special attention when used in a Packrat parser: these combinators introduce a secret recursion that does not record intermediate results in the outcome matrix, which can lead to the parser operating with a superlinear behaviour.
 This problem can be resolved by applying the following transformation: